RESCHEDULED - Design Institute with the Stanford d.school K12 Lab

 Design thinking is more important than ever – to all educators, across and between schools.
 To explore the role of design thinking in a world characterized by uncertainty, the K12 Lab has explored topics on the front line of design education.
 Topics like Futures Thinking, Disseminating Best Practices, Culturally Relevant Pedagogy, School Safety, and Artificial Intelligence have the power to enrich our understanding of education and design.
 While these ideas have long-been in the domain of researchers, programmers, and strategists, the K12 Lab has spent the last two years exploring ways to transform these heady topics into accessible resources and tools for teachers, students, and schools.
 During this four-day experience, we will explore how design thinking is at the intersection of these ideas, and how classroom teachers and school leaders can use them in their schools to shape the future of learning.

-Note: If you are new to design thinking, we will offer a 3-hour booster session before July 26th.
+Note: If you are new to design thinking, we will offer a 3-hour booster session prior to the workshop.

 Co-Director, K12 Lab